bpollner/uniset/README.md

 Move the 'dogPack_settings.r' file into the 'inst' folder (create one if not already done) of 'dogPack'.
 Move the file 'zzz.r" and the file 'uniset_globals' to the 'R' folder of 'dogPack'.
 In case that the '.onLoad' function already is defined, add the six lines of code from the file 'zzz.R' to your existing '.onLoad' function.

-* **2) Write files directly to target package (recommended)** With everything left at the defaults, this call to *uniset_copyFilesToPackage()* copies the three required files directly into the target package -- called 'dogPack' in our example, living directly on the desktop.
+* **2) Write files directly to target package** (recommended) With everything left at the defaults, this call to *uniset_copyFilesToPackage()* copies the three required files directly into the target package -- called 'dogPack' in our example, living directly on the desktop.
 ```
 path <- "~/desktop/dogPack"
 uniset_copyFilesToPackage(path)
 ```
 ### Some more explanations
-You can define functions **in dogPack** that can call the following three functions from 'uniset':
+You can define functions **in dogPack** (what is in this example the target package) that can call the following three functions from 'uniset':
 * uniset::uniset_test(get("uev"))
 * uniset::uniset_updateSettings(get("uev"))
 * uniset::uniset_autoUpS(get("uev"))